 Was it difficult fitting in with the boys who were already at Reed’s?

-What would you say is your favourite moment so far in your time at Reed's?
+What would you say is your favourite moment so far during your time at Reed's?

-What advice would you give to a girl about to join Reed's?
+What advice would you give to a girl who is about to join Reed's?

 Get involved!
 You are here for such a short amount of time, and it will pass very quickly so it’s important to make the most out of every day.
 Go for every opportunity that presents itself as you will never be turned away and you are guaranteed to enjoy yourself.
 It is such a privilege to attend this school - I encourage every new girl to make the most out of the opportunities offered.

 Don’t forget the network you have at Reed’s - being a new girl can be intimidating and challenging but the Upper Sixth girls, the staff and your peers will be on hand to comfort and support you through the experience of starting a new school.
 If you are ever nervous or have questions reach out because help is always available at Reed’s!